VISN-19-BOSS-Analytics/Team-Tickets/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a bug or issue
-title: ''
+title: "[Bug] Brief Description"
-labels: ''
+labels: bug
-assignees: ''

 ---

-**Describe the bug**
+### Description of the Bug
-A clear and concise description of what the bug is.
+*Provide a clear and concise description of what the bug or error is.*

-**To Reproduce**
-Steps to reproduce the behavior:
+### Steps to Reproduce if a Bug
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

-**Expected behavior**
+### Expected Behavior
-A clear and concise description of what you expected to happen.
+*Describe what you expected to happen.*

-**Screenshots**
+### Actual Behavior
+*Describe what actually happened.*

+### Screenshots
-If applicable, add screenshots to help explain your problem.
+*If applicable, add screenshots to help explain the issue.*

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+### Additional Context
+*Any other information that might be helpful, such as environment details or error messages.*